 The ACA employer mandate, also called the employer shared responsibility (ESR) provision, has been in effect since January 1, 2015.
-It requires ALEs to provide minimum value (MV) coverage at an affordable cost-share level to substantially all full-time employees (FTEs) and their dependent children until age 26.
-In the context of the ESR requirement, an employer-provided health plan is considered affordable if the employee cost-share of premium for the lowest-cost, self-only coverage does not exceed a specified percentage of an employee's annual household income.
+It requires ALEs to provide minimum value (MV) coverage at an affordable cost-share level to substantially all FTEs and their dependent children until age 26.
+In the context of the ESR requirement, an employer-provided health plan is considered affordable if the employee cost-share for the lowest-cost self-only coverage does not exceed a specified percentage of an employee's annual household income.
 (See Appendix A, Employer Mandate, for details of the affordability threshold for current and recent past years.)

 The statute initially set the affordability threshold (technically the "required contribution percentage") at 9.5% of household income for 2014 and required the IRS to make annual adjustments to that percentge thereafter.
-The affordability threshold applies to an employer's policy or contract year, not the calendar year, and it is measured against the lowest self-only cost-share amount, regardless of an employee's actual enrollment tier.
+The affordability threshold applies to an employer's policy or contract year, not the calendar year; it is measured against the lowest cost-share for self-only coverage, regardless of an employee's actual enrollment tier.

-Employers that sponsor group health plans, particularly those that are subject to the ACA, should be closely attentive to the compliance implications of the employee cost-share contribution models associated with the plans.
 Because employers generally will not know their employees' household income, employers may instead rely on one or more of the safe harbors described below to establish a plan's affordability.
 Employers can use different safe harbors for different categories of employees and can change safe harbors as of each new plan year, but they must apply the safe harbor(s) consistently and uniformly to all employees in each category for the duration of each plan year.
-Acceptable categories of employees include specified job classifications, hourly vs. salaried employees, geographic location or any other legitimate business criteria.
+Acceptable categories of employees include specified job classifications, hourly vs. salaried employees, geographic location, or any other legitimate business criteria.